 Build one cloud portfolio project around a small working system, then document architecture, security, cost, monitoring, failure, and cleanup.
 A narrow project with strong evidence is better than a broad tour of services.

 No cloud project guarantees employment, interviews, salary, or placement.
-No sampled posting panel proves demand.
+No sampled public posting panel proves demand.
 No AI workflow panel predicts your outcome.
 Use cloud projects as evidence that you can reason about systems and explain operational tradeoffs.

 Frequently asked questions